junxit/us-congress-bills-116/metadata.md

 - 2019-09-24 — Placed on the Union Calendar, Calendar No. 169.
 - 2019-09-24 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 116-214.
 - 2019-09-24 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 116-214.
+- 2019-10-28 — Considered under suspension of the rules. (consideration: CR H8509-8513)
+- 2019-10-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2781.
+- 2019-10-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-10-28 — Ms. Schakowsky moved to suspend the rules and pass the bill, as amended.
+- 2019-10-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8509-8511)
+- 2019-10-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8509-8511)